Port Melbourne Industrial

 Port Melbourne Industrial is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Port Melbourne Industrial has a high level of cultural diversity, with 37.1% of its population speaking a language other than English at home and 51.3% born overseas.
-Christianity is the predominant religion in Port Melbourne Industrial, making up 37.1% of people in the area.
-Notably, Buddhism comprises 3.0% of the population, which is higher than the regional average of 1.9%.
+Christianity is the predominant religion in Port Melbourne Industrial, comprising 37.1% of the population.
+Buddhism is notably overrepresented compared to Greater Melbourne, making up 3.0% of Port Melbourne Industrial's population.

 Frequently Asked Questions - Diversity